canmom/canmom.github.io/_posts/nier/2018-03-03-nier-timeline.md

 ### Nier and Yonah's backstory

 When _NieR_ picks up, we are playing as a Replicant based on Nier.
 Nier is living in a small town overseen by Devola and Popola, where he works odd jobs for the townsfolk to care for Yonah, mostly out of sympathy.
 Nobody knows that Devola and Popola are androids, and they come across as sympathetic, giving Nier helpful advice and support; Popola works in the library, and Devola sings at a fountain.
+Per an interview with Yoko Taro in *Grimoire NieR*, Devola and Popola oversee reproduction of the Replicants, who don't have any grounds to find it strange:

+> Replicants don't realize that they can't have babies since they have no concept of what normal childbirth looks like.
+Basically, managers like Devola and Popola just call them to a place, say "You're going to give birth soon", and put them into sleep, then create a replicant from a test tube-like thing while they're asleep.
+When replicants die, D&P just 'recycle' them into new bodies.

 As the game starts, Yonah is sickly, and afflicted with the Black Scrawl (inevitably, since her Gestalt is permanently in half-relapsed stasis), and Nier looks for medicine to try and help her condition.

 According to the *Grimoire Nier* story **[content warning: child sexual abuse, underage sex work]** [_The Red and the Black_](http://nier.wikia.com/wiki/The_Red_and_the_Black), Brother Nier and Yonah were once raised by a mother and distant father, although their biological mother probably did not undergo the Gestalt Process so I suspect it's someone put in place as a surrogate mother by the Hamelin Organisation.
 Anyway, she died abruptly when they were ten - it turns out, of the Black Scrawl.
 In *Gestalt*, Father Nier lost his wife instead of his mother.